Time flies like an arrow; fruit flies like a banana.

 The day is divided into 65,536 (164) units of approximately 1.3 seconds called kardÌ..
 The time of day is given as the number of time units that have passed since midnight, i.e. as a four-digit hexadecimal number.
 For everyday purposes, this number is often rounded to the nearest 256, yielding an accuracy of about 5½ minutes.
 See Measuring in unit 12 of the tutorial for the underlying grammar.

-The unit (kardì. / kardilskmì.) is often omitted, and ‘after midnight’ (— prìly midnightÌe.) practically always is, in accordance with Rule Six of sentence grammar.
+The units (kardì. / kardilskmì.) are often omitted for times of the day, and ‘after midnight’ (— prìly midnightÌe.) practically always is, in accordance with Rule Six of sentence grammar.

 Lemizh Universal Time (LUT) is defined as the local time at the Royal Observatory of Shabar, which is located at 28° 15′ E 47° 02′ N; so LUT ≈ UTC + 1h 53m.
 The sixteen time zones are numbered −8 to +7 (zone 0 equalling LUT), which differ by 163 time units (90 minutes) each.
 The date line runs between zones +7 and −8 through the Bering Strait and the Pacific.